Thinklab-SJTU/awesome-ml4co/README.md

 ### [Survey Papers](#content)

-1. **A Survey of Reinforcement Learning and Agent-Based Approaches to Combinatorial Optimization.** INFORMS Journal on Computing, 1999. [journal](https://pubsonline.informs.org/doi/abs/10.1287/ijoc.11.1.15)
+1. **Neural Networks for Combinatorial Optimization: A Review of More Than a Decade of Research** INFORMS Journal on Computing, 1999. [journal](https://pubsonline.informs.org/doi/abs/10.1287/ijoc.11.1.15)

     *Smith, Kate A.*